The Rev. Steven Falci was ordained to the sacred order of Priest by The Rt. Rev. A. Robert Hirschfeld on Sat. Dec. 13, 2025

 A Pilgrimage

-We will need to be off of our chruch site on Lafayette Rd. for about 12-18 months during the construction to develop our property into our new worship space, new workforce housing, the offices of HAVEN, and a new daycare facility.
+We are now off of our chruch site on Lafayette Rd. for about 12-18 months during the construction to develop our property into our new worship space, new workforce housing, the offices of HAVEN, and a new daycare facility.

 During our Pilgrimage away from our property we will make Holy Trinity Evangelical Lutheran Church in Newington our home for worship.
-The details of worship plans are still being worked out.
+Details of worship are above.

 During our Pilgrimage we will use this time to enhance our spiritual life and to begin visioning what our new ministries within our new worship space and our new community will look like.